OrRosenblatt/validate-json-action/README.md

 ### Inputs

 - `schema`: Relative file path under the repository of a JSON schema file to validate the other JSON files with.
 Default is: `'./schema.json'`.
 - `jsons`: One or more relative file paths under the repository (separated by commas) of the JSON files to validate with the schema provided.
+Glob paths can be used as well (wildcard matching).

 > Note: `schema` is **required**, otherwise default will be used.